 Members will not be able to self-quarantine inside a Theta house.

 The following steps are recommended in this order:

-- 1. Member returns to permanent home to follow CDC guidelines on isolation and quarantine which are as follows: - a.
-Isolation 10 days from positive test - b.
-Quarantine 10 days from exposure or 7 days with a negative test on day 7 - 2.
+- 1. Member returns to permanent home for at least two weeks and until symptoms are gone. - 2.
 If permanent home is unavailable, member works with the university to move to a spot designated for students to self-quarantine. - 3.
 If the first two options are unavailable, Theta will require alternative accommodations.
 This could include but is not limited to a hotel, an Airbnb, or VRBO accommodation.
 The room and board fee will be prorated daily if the COVID-19 test is positive.
 The member will be responsible for the cost of the alternate accommodation.